Kepler Capital Thinks ING Group's Stock is Going to Recover

-In a report released yesterday, Carola Holtz from Kepler Capital maintained a Buy rating on ING Group (ING), with a price target of EUR7.70.
-The company’s shares closed last Monday at $5.47, close to its 52-week low of $4.52.
+In a report released yesterday, Tobias Lukesch from Kepler Capital maintained a Buy rating on ING Group (ING), with a price target of EUR7.70.
+The company’s shares closed last Wednesday at $5.10, close to its 52-week low of $4.52.

-According to TipRanks.com, Holtz is ranked 0 out of 5 stars with an average return of -10.5% and a 32.9% success rate.
-Holtz covers the Consumer Goods sector, focusing on stocks such as Bayerische Motoren Werke Aktiengesellschaft, Anheuser-Busch Inbev Sa, and Hermes International.
+According to TipRanks.com, Lukesch is a 3-star analyst with an average return of 2.0% and a 51.5% success rate.
+Lukesch covers the Financial sector, focusing on stocks such as SpareBank 1 Nord-Norge, Helgeland Sparebank, and Deutsche Bank AG.

-ING Group has an analyst consensus of Strong Buy, with a price target consensus of $12.38.
+Currently, the analyst consensus on ING Group is a Strong Buy with an average price target of $12.29.

 See today’s analyst top recommended stocks >>